0ThePhos/Qt-wlcrosshair-rewrite/README.md

 EDIT

 If you download the dependencies, you can get this working on different DEs and WMs as long as your compositor implements wlr-layer-shell, question is if you want to pull such dependencies.
-This tool would mostly only work "natively" on KDE Plasma, which in my opinion is good enough.
-That's said, it's unlikely that this tool is going to be adapted for Wayland's all round Qt/GTK2-3 use.
+This tool would mostly work "natively" on KDE Plasma as a compositor with layer-shell support, which in my opinion is good enough.
+That said, I'm not intending to adapt it for genuine Wayland's all round Qt/GTK2-3 use.

 NOTES